catamphetamine/imageboard/docs/engines/lynxchan.md

 Sets a `bypass` cookie holding the new "block bypass" ID.

-### Validate block bypass
+### Validate Block Bypass

-Proof-of-Work "block bypass" validation mechanism.
+Validates a "block bypass" by performing a Proof-of-Work procedure.

 `POST` to `/validateBypass.js?json=1`